We all know how important it is to make your decisions based on data, especially when it comes to performance marketing.

 What is Performance Marketing?

 First of all, let us clarify what exactly do we mean when talking about Performance marketing.

 Simply put, Performance marketing is a form of advertising that implies paying a commission based on performance.
 In other words, it is a goal-driven approach that enables marketers to have a clear view of their marketing efficiency and costs.

 In contrast to traditional advertising, where the marketer pays a certain amount of money for their campaigns upfront, in performance marketing, digital marketers pay for a result.

-Performance marketing has started to be favoured by many CMOs since it enables transparency in marketing campaign efficiencies & spendings and a better understanding of how marketing investments work.
+Performance marketing has started to be favored by many CMOs since it enables transparency in marketing campaign efficiencies & spending and a better understanding of how marketing investments work.

 Get instant access to our